Liliia-Ermakova/portfolio/Moscow_Foodservice_Places/README.md

 # Moscow Foodservice Places

-Investors are planning to open a foodservice place in Moscow.
-They do not yet know what kind of place and what the location, menu and prices will be.
-The goal is to prepare a study of the Moscow foodservice market, find interesting features and present the results, that will help in choosing a suitable place for investors.
+**Research objective**: prepare a study of the Moscow foodservice market, find interesting features and present the results obtained, which will help in choosing a suitable place for investors.

+**Research tasks**:
+Give recommendations on:

+* format of the place (investors are considering a coffee shop, restaurant, pizzeria, pub or bar);
+* location,
+* prices.

+Stack: Python, Pandas, Seaborn, Plotly, data visualization.

+According to the results of a detailed study, it was recommended to open a non-chain 24-hour coffee shop in the Southern Administrative District of Moscow with the cost of a cup of cappuccino from 165 rubles.

 The project is presented as an html report without the data, because the dataset is the intellectual property of Yandex.Practicum.